-Investments are anticipated to drop from £42.00 million on 31 December 2016 to between £25 and £30 million by the 31 March 2017.
-As in previous years this is due partly to the reduction in income collected from Council Tax and National Non-Domestic Rates in February and March 2017 and increased expenditure expected to be incurred for the capital programme.
+Investments are anticipated to drop from £40.00m on 31 December 2015 to approximately £15m by the 31 March 2016.
+As in previous years this is due partly to the reduction in income collected from Council Tax and National Non-Domestic Rates in February and March 2016 and expenditure expected for the capital programme.

 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
 The Council's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing.
 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Council's total debt should be lower than its highest forecast CFR over the next three years.
-Forecast changes in these sums are included in the Prudential Indicators shown in Schedule A which shows that the Council expects to comply with this recommendation during 2016-17, 2017-18 and the following three years.
+Forecast changes in these sums are included in the Prudential Indicators shown in Schedule A which shows that the Council expects to comply with this recommendation during 2015-16, 2016-17 and the following three years.